 An elderly man driving on Arsenal Street on Thursday left the roadway and crashed through a vacant storefront, breaking a gas line.
 Watertown Police received multiple 911 calls about a vehicle that drove through the window of an unoccupied and vacant office at 440 Arsenal St. at 1:30 p.m. on Thursday, said Watertown Police Sgt.

-The Watertown Fire Department will mark the 20th anniversary of Sept.
-11, 2001 on Saturday at the Main Fire Station.
-The Town of Watertown sent out the following information about the ceremony:
+The Watertown Fire Department will mark the anniversary of Sept.
+11, 2001 with a ceremony at the Fire Station on Main Street.
+The City of Watertown sent out the following announcement: